baile035/chenz_CV/_pages/awards.md

 **Tencent “Rhino-bird” Open-Funded Young Researcher Award, 2020**
 > The “Rhino-bird” Open-Funded Young Researcher Award is jointly initiated by Tencent and Shenzhen University to recognize outstanding young scholars in different disciplines (two recipients in computer science in 2020) carrying out frontier scientific research.

-**Outstanding Student Advisor of Shenzhen University, 2020**
-> This award is granted for my work as the head student advisor of the “special class in high performance computing” (30 students).

 **IEEE Outstanding Leadership Award, 2019**
 > This award is to recognize my role as Program Co-Chair of the 5th IEEE International Conference on Smart Data (SmartData-2019), Atlanta, USA, 14-17 July 2019.